Gotta love these bumper stickers on a local golf cart. Adore both places!

 The adorable Parker delivering shrimp and oysters to the boat.
 He was excited to share that he had spent the morning digging up the oysters he was delivering!

 When you’re in the mooring field, Raw Bar comes around in a boat, shucking oysters and clams, ladling chowder into containers, dancing, and just having a great time, along with all of their customers!
 And, the food is absolutely delicious!
-Just call them on channel 72 on your VHF and you’re set!
+Just call them on channel 72 on your VHF or flag them down and you’re set!

 Further down the wharf, there’s a small bakery with delicious cinnamon buns, slathered in icing, served warm.
 Delicious and decadent!

 If you’re craving coffee, you’ll find a coffee shop next to the bakery.
-It opens early and it’s a local hang out!
+It opens early and it’s a local hang out every morning!

 One of the things we have missed about New Jersey this summer is the incredible produce.
 So, we were thrilled to find the back of a golf cart in the wharf parking lot filled with corn 🌽, which was delicious!